Ahh Penn Station. The toilet of New York City.

 401 W 25th St, New York, NY 10001

 - Hill Country BBQ

 This is one of my favorite BBQ spots in NYC – the ribs and brisket are amazing.
-They even have Frito Pie!
-Which is really just a bag of fritos with chili, cheese and sour cream on top, but you can’t be mad at that.
+They even have Frito Pie or sometimes referred to as a “walking taco”.
+It’s really just a bag of Fritos with chili, cheese and sour cream on top, but you can’t be mad at that.
 Big space, great meat, lots of beer.
 Perfect meal.

 30 West 26th St, New York, NY 10010